panreyes/DIV4GODOT/README.md

 # DIV4GODOT
-Framework to use DIV Games Studio's syntax in Godot 4.x GDScript, Developed by Pablo Navarro,
+(Proof of concepto of a )Framework to use DIV Games Studio's syntax in Godot 4.x GDScript, Developed by Pablo Navarro,

 ## Introduction